Lancern/resume-template/resume.typ

   github-id: none,  // string, optional.
 Your GitHub ID.
   twitter-id: none, // string, optional.
 Your Twitter ID.
   photo: none,      // content, optional.
-Your personal photograph. body,     // content, optional.
+Your personal photograph.
+  lang: "en",       // string, optional.
+Language of the resume. body,     // content, optional.
 The main content of the resume.
 ) = {
   // Set the document's basic properties.